element0/hiena/src/cosmos/cosmos_exec.md

 using a library function call as a transformer:

   somedir/somefile.libcall

 requires virtualization.

-next, we need to analyze the use of functions within the modules.  can they use abi?
+next, we need to analyze the use of functions within the modules.  can they use direct abi?

   source io interface - the module is virtualized, the functions are abi.